Desmond Green: Ultimate Fighting Championship

 In February 2017, it was announced that Green had signed with the UFC.

 Green made his promotional debut against Josh Emmett on April 8, 2017, at UFC 210.
 He won the fight by split decision.

 Green faced Rustam Khabilov on September 2, 2017, at UFC Fight Night 115.
-He suffered his first loss with the promotion after losing to Khabilov via unanimous decision.
-After the bout with Khabilov, Desmond signed a new contract with UFC.
+He lost the fight via unanimous decision.
+After the bout with Khabilov, Desmond signed a new contract with the UFC.

 Green faced Michel Prazeres on February 3, 2018, at UFC Fight Night 125.
 At the weigh-ins Prazeres weighed in at 161 pounds, 5 pounds over the lightweight non-title fight upper limit of 156 pounds.
-As a result, the bout proceeded at a catchweight and Prazeres was fined 20 percent of his purse to Green.
+As a result, the bout proceeded at a catchweight and Prazeres was fined 20 percent of his purse, which went to Green.
 He lost the fight via unanimous decision.

 Green faced Gleison Tibau on June 1, 2018, at UFC Fight Night 131.
 He won the fight by unanimous decision.

 Green faced Mairbek Taisumov on September 15, 2018, at UFC Fight Night 136.
-At weigh-ins, Taisumov weighted five pounds over lightweight non-title fight limit of 161 and he was fined 40 percent of his purse to Green.
-Green lost a close fight via unanimous decision.
+At weigh-ins, Taisumov weighted five pounds over lightweight non-title fight limit of 161 and he was fined 40 percent of his purse, which went to Green.
+Green lost the close fight via unanimous decision.

 Green faced Ross Pearson on March 30, 2019, at UFC on ESPN 2.
 He won the fight via technical knockout in round one.

 Green faced newcomer Charles Jourdain on May 18, 2019, at UFC Fight Night: dos Anjos vs. Lee.
 He won the fight by unanimous decision.

-In January 2020, it was reported that Green was released by UFC.
+In January 2020, it was reported that Green was released by the UFC.